 The amount you must earn for each work credit can increase slightly from year to year.
 As of 2019:

-- You can get one work credit per every $1,360 you earn.
+- You can get one work credit for every $1,360 you earn

 Even if you do not have enough work credits, you may still have options if you are low income.
-If you need help understanding whether you qualify, Covington Social Security disability lawyer can help you figure out work credit requirements based on your situation.
+If you need help understanding whether you qualify, a Covington Social Security disability attorney can help you figure out work credit requirements based on your situation.